White glaze silver brushed tea bowl by Okada Yu

 Width: 12.7cm x 12.3cm Height: 8.8cm

-White glaze silver brushed tea bowl by Masaru Okada - "A silver brush cuts through the air on white porcelain reflecting the moon's shadow."
+White glazed silver brushed tea bowl by Okada Masaru - "A silver brush stroke cuts through the air on white porcelain that reflects the moonlight."

 A tranquil atmosphere created by white and silver

-The slightly milky, transparent base is enveloped in a neat white glaze that evokes the scent of snow.
-Then, a sharp flash of silver brushstrokes creates movement and space on the tranquil surface, as if capturing the moment when clouds float in the air on a hazy moonlit night.
-The silver glaze shimmers with each passing light, reflecting a soft light similar to moonlight.
+The slightly milky white body is enveloped in a refined white glaze that evokes the scent of snow.
+A sharp flash of silver brushstrokes creates movement and space on the tranquil surface, as if capturing the moment when clouds float in the air on a hazy moonlit night.
+The silver glaze shimmers with each light, reflecting a soft light similar to moonlight.

 How to enjoy a tea ceremony